-Can a Telstra customer pre-order NBN when it’s coming?
+Can a customer pre-order Telstra NBN when they know it is coming?
+No!

 After some toing and froing, I settled on Tier 50.
-It’s overpriced and all that, and I have had issues with Telstra before, but I’m lazy and I think I’d have to pay out my most recent contract if I changed providers.
-So, why not pre-order NBN?
+It’s overpriced and all that, and I have hadissues with Telstra before, but I’m lazy.
+I think I’d have to pay out my most recent contract if I changed providers.
+So, why not pre-order Telstra NBN?
 Fred sets it up.
 At one point in the chat:

 That was Friday last week (the 22nd of March 2019).